Valentine’s Day is a popular time for people who are hoping to find love online.

 But while you might be looking for love, there are others who are just trying to take your money!

-According to the Better Business Bureau (BBB), in 2016 American consumers spent $19.7 billion on Valentine’s Day, up from $18.9 billion in 2015 — making Valentine’s Day one of the top three consumer spending holidays of the year.
+According to the National Retail Foundation , in 2017 American consumers spent $18.2 billion on Valentine’s Day and are expected to spend $19.6 billion this year — making Valentine’s Day one of the top three consumer spending holidays of the year.

 And just like any other time of year when there’s a big spike in spending, scammers are working overtime around Valentine’s Day in an effort to cash in on some of that money that’s going around — since there’s a lot of it!